Hippolyte Bayard: Early life and career

 While working as a civil servant, Bayard experimented with photography.
 He developed his own method of producing photos called the direct positive process.
 It involved exposing silver chloride paper to light, which turned the paper completely black.
 It was then soaked in potassium iodide before being exposed in a camera.
-After the exposure, it was washed in a bath of hyposulfite of soda and dried.
+After the exposure, it was washed in a bath of sodium hyposulfate and dried.

 The resulting image was a unique photograph that could not be reproduced.
 Because of the paper's poor light sensitivity, an exposure of about twelve minutes was required, so that still-lives were favoured and human sitters were told to close their eyes to eliminate the eerie, "dead" quality produced by blinking and moving the eyes during a long exposure.

 In the summer of 1851, along with photographers Édouard Baldus, Henri Le Secq, Gustave Le Gray, and O. Mestral, Bayard travelled throughout France to photograph architectural monuments at the request of the Commission des Monuments Historiques.